ShaunCurtis/Blazr.VSA/Documents/MVB.md

 2. Read a Collection by providing a list request.
 3. Execute a Command by providing the updated record and a command action (Create/Update/Delete).

-Mediator provides the glue between thw CQS design and the core application.
+Mediator provides the glue between the CQS implementation and the core application.

-I mention Flux in the secvtion header because you will see the influence of the *Flux Pattern* in my aggregate implementation.
+I mention the *Flux Pattern* in the section header because you will see it's influence in my code, particularly in my aggregate implementation.

 ## The View

-I'll look at the Customer Viewer as an example view.
+The Customer Viewer is used as the example view.

 The view is built using a `ViewerModalFormBase` base class which contains all the boilerplate code.